 The Bee House Pour over dripper is known for its simplicity and ease of use.
 Its a great “starter” for those just getting into pour over coffee as its more forgiving then other methods such as the V60.

-What exactly is a Bee House Dripper?
 The Bee House Dripper is a pour over coffee maker that has a a flat bottom with 2 holes, uses a number 2 or 4 filter uses a medium coarse grind and is typically made out of plastic or porcelain.

 If your interested in learning more about how you can brew a great cup of coffee with ease without alot of fuss then read on!

 Pour-over coffee got its start back in 1908 by Melitta Bentz.
 She was a German entrepreneur and coffee enthusiast.
 Her desire to find the best coffee preparation method resulted in what we now know today as the pour-over method.
 And it all started when she used blotting paper from her son’s school books and a brass pot that had been perforated by a nail.